opf/openproject/docs/getting-started/my-account/README.md

-## In-App Notifications
+## Notification settings

 Whenever you are getting in-app notification, a red elliptical with the number of notifications is displayed on the bell symbol on the upper right side of the OpenProject screen between the module button and the help button.
-(Please note, if there are more than 99 notifications, the elliptical will simply be red without a number in it )
+(Please note, if there are more than 99 notifications, the elliptical will simply be red without a number in it).

 ![notifications](IaN-1.PNG)